|The Chollerton Benefice||

 If you normally receive communion (bread and wine) when you go to church you are welcome to receive it here too and that applies to people of all ages.
 We do not prepare children for communion before confirmation here but respect the needs and expectations of those children who have been prepared.
 For children who simply come for a blessing the Vicar offers a chocolate button to each.

-We have three hymns accompanied on a harmonium, a sermon of about 10 minutes duration and a time of prayer.
+We have three hymns accompanied on a harmonium, and a sermon of about 10 minutes duration within the communion service.

-Children and families are positively welcome at our services, however there is not room for a creche.
+Children and families are very welcome at our services.

 Access to our church is across a private field of rough pasture.
 Stock will normally be found in the field, either sheep or cows.
 The pasture can be very wet at times and appropriate footwear is essential.
 The ground is often slippery.
 It is not possible for people in wheelchairs to come to church without considerable help and without an appropriate wheelchair suitable for crossing rough and soft ground.